pwintz/dryer-lint/README.md

 0. Open the workspace where you want to test Dryer Lint.
 1. Create `.vscode/extension` as a directory relative to the root of your workspace (if it does not already exist).
 2. Clone Dryer Lint into `.vscode/extension`.
 The resulting path should be `.vscode/extension/dryer-lint`.
-3. Change your working directory to `.vscode/extension/dryer-lint` and run `npm install` (as described in the previous section) to install all of Dryer Lint's depedencies.
+3. Change your working directory to `.vscode/extension/dryer-lint` and run `npm install` (as described in the previous section) to install all of Dryer Lint's dependencies.
 4. Run `npm run compile` to compile the project.
-5. Open the Extensions panel and select "Dryer Lint" from the "Recommended" subpanel.
-Click "Install Workspace Extension."
+5. Open the Extensions panel and select “Dryer Lint” from the “Recommended” subpanel.
+Click “Install Workspace Extension.”
 6. Run `Developer: Restart Extension Host` in the VS Code Command window (`CTRL+SHIFT+P`, by default on Windows).

 To update the extension after changing the code, repeat steps 4 and 6 (`npm run compile` and run `Developer: Restart Extension Host`).